scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

 If the response variable ``Y`` is a ``DataFrame`` (2D) or dict of 1D ``Series``, a panel regression will be run on stacked (pooled) data.
-The ``x`` would then need to be any number of things: a ``WidePanel``, ``LongPanel``, or dict of ``DataFrame`` objects.
+The ``x`` would then need to be either a ``WidePanel``, ``LongPanel``, or a dict of ``DataFrame`` objects.
 Since these objects contain all of the necessary information to construct the design matrices for the regression, there is nothing for the user to worry about (except the formulation of the model).

-The ``ols`` function is also capable of estimating a *moving window* regression for time series data.
+The ``ols`` function is also capable of estimating a *moving window* linear regression for time series data.
 This can be useful for estimating statistical relationships that change through time:

 ::